tbwoody/Notes/ApacheFlink/20181219_EnvironmentSetup.md

 - Right-click on the imported Flink project -> Maven -> Generate Sources and Update Folders.
 Note that this will install Flink libraries in your local Maven repository, i.e. “/home/-your-user-/.m2/repository/org/apache/flink/”.
 Alternatively, mvn clean package -DskipTests also creates the necessary files for the IDE to work with but without installing libraries.
 - Build the Project (Build -> Make Project)

-3. Checkstyle For Java:
+3.Checkstyle For Java:
 IntelliJ supports checkstyle within the IDE using the Checkstyle-IDEA plugin.

 - Install the “Checkstyle-IDEA” plugin from the IntelliJ plugin repository.
 - Configure the plugin by going to Settings -> Other Settings -> Checkstyle.